-The New Year Sprint is an open 110m race, with a handicap starting system, that has taken place around New Year's Day annually since 1870.
-Professional and amateur sprinters compete in this the 143rd meeting, for a £4000 first prize.
+The New Year Sprint is an open 110m race, with a handicap start, that has taken place around New Year's Day annually since 1870.

-Musselburgh Racecourse, in Musselburgh, 6 miles east of Edinburgh, usually hosts racing of the equestrian variety, but it's also open for this historic event for two days each year.
+Musselburgh Racecourse, in Musselburgh, 6 miles east of Edinburgh, usually hosts racing of the equestrian variety, but it's also open for this historic event each year.

 In the event that the National Hunt meeting is cancelled, the second day's running will be held alongside the new year's National Hunt meeting a week later.
 Cancellation of that horse race meeting will not result in a further postponement of the running.

 The New Year Sprint is a professional event, but the meeting has been sanctioned by the Scottish Athletic Federation and British Athletics Federation for competition by amateurs, who may keep any prize money won.

 There is a £20,000 bonus for any scratch runner who can beat the World Professional Record of 11.14 secs over 120 yards (approximately 110 metres) set by George McNeill in 1970.

 A time of 11.24 secs will earn a £2000 reward and a time of 11.34 secs will earn a £1000 bonus.